wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

     For binary protocols (Protobuf, MessagePack), use the generated typed code, not a generic decoder.

-    Anti-pattern to reject — decoding untrusted input into a generic container, or using `gob` on it:
+    Anti-pattern to reject, decoding untrusted input into a generic container, or using `gob` on it:

     ```go
     var data map[string]interface{}